 Gray is one of the most versatile paint colors.
 It's perfect for moody rooms when you're looking to create ambiance, yet it's also the ideal pick for serene spaces to project a sense of calm.
 The color pairs seamlessly with a variety of décor styles.
 In fact, you could say it's a definitive neutral, a prime pick for those seeking something more exciting than the usual white or beige while still maintaining versatility and polish.

-With so many options available, we decided it was time to poll the experts to find out the exact gray paint colors that some of today's top design talents are using.
+With so many options available, we decided it was time to poll the experts, from Nate Berkus to Estee Stanley, to find out the exact gray paint colors that some of today's top design talents are using.
 You may want to take notes—this color is changing how we decorate.
-Read on to see the best gray paint colors designers reach for and check out some of our favorite gray spaces these experts have created.
+See the best nine gray paint colors designers reach for, from brands like Benjamin Moore to Farrow & Ball, and check out some of our favorite gray spaces these experts have created, too, below.

 Go a bit darker with your gray for more drama, especially in smaller spaces like a powder room.